Intruder (1993 film): Plot

-Ángel establishes a friendship with the couple's little children, Ramirin and Ángela.
-The girl is more sympathetic and the boy, always taking his father side, is a little hostile. Ángel spellbinds them both with his offbeat stories and his directness.
+Ángel establishes a friendship with the couple's children, Ramirin and Ángela.
+The girl is more sympathetic and the boy, always taking his father's side, is somewhat hostile. Ángel spellbinds them both with his offbeat stories and his directness.
 He takes them on a short trip to the beach where he reenacts with them a scene from his own childhood.
 He sees in the children the reflection of his own youth and his erstwhile friendship with Luisa and Ramiro.
 While Ángel is at the beach, Ramiro and Luisa find out that Ángel is terminally ill and has very little time to live.
 Ramiro hopes he can wait out Ángel's declining health, while Luisa does not accept the medical verdict.
 As Ángel's health worsens, Luisa insists upon caring for him in the house rather than sending him off to a hospital.
 He is soon bedridden and in constant pain.
-Luisa have sex to him, and when she returns to Ramiro in their bedroom, she has sex with her husband.
+Luisa has sex with him, and when she returns to Ramiro in their bedroom, she has sex with her husband.
 She loves them both intensely and equally.

 When Ángel's condition worsens, he falls into a coma; Luisa, through force of will alone, brings him back to life to the astonishment of her husband and children.
-She takes Ángel to bed, and in spite of his illness have sex to him.
-She does not deceive her husband; she tells him so right after.
-Ramiro takes the information with resignation knowing that the end is near for his rival.
+She takes Ángel to bed, and in spite of his illness has sex with him.
+She does not deceive her husband, telling him so right afterward.
+Ramiro takes the information with resignation, knowing that the end is near for his rival.
 When Ángel is at death's door, Ramiro prepares a lethal doze of anesthetic to accelerate his death.
 In the final moment, the dying man makes a final, desperate bid to steal his ex-wife away from her spouse.
-He grasps the hypodermic needle with its overdose of anesthetic and kills Ramiro.
+He grasps the hypodermic needle with its overdose of anesthetic and kills Ramiro with the injection.
 Dragging himself to his rival's marital bed, Ángel dies next to Luisa.
 Luisa then takes a ring with P.R.E.O.M. written on the inside from her dresser and puts it on the now-dead Ramiro, to bring the two ex-friends and rivals together in the afterlife.
-Luisa and the children follow two funeral cars to the cemetery, with both coffins having the inscriptions written: to be reunited in the other world.
+Luisa and the children follow two hearses to the cemetery, with both coffins having the inscriptions written: to be reunited in the other world.